 To understand why this is the case, we look at the components of UIP, namely the interest rate differential and the exchange rate adjustment.
-For the U.S. monetary policy shock (first specification), we find that for EMs the interest rate differentials increases more than expected changes in exchange rate.
-In the case of the dollar shock, however, we show there is a persistent expected depreciation in spite of the actual depreciation at the time of the shock, indicating that the dollar appreciation captures more fundamental shocks which requires macroeconomic adjustment in the medium term.
-Notably, the dollar shock does not create a higher interest rate differentials, as this is not a financial shock and hence no change in the risk premium.
+For the U.S. monetary policy shock (specification (1)), we find that for EMs, the interest rate differentials increase more than expected changes in exchange rate.
+In the case of the dollar shock, however, we show there is a persistent expected depreciation in spite of the actual depreciation at the time of the shock, indicating that the dollar appreciation captures more fundamental shocks which requires macroeconomic adjustment.
+Notably, the dollar shock does not create higher interest rate differentials, as this is not a financial shock and, hence, the risk premium does not change.

-In AEs both shocks work as they should, the exchange rate depreciates when the dollar appreciates (or when the U.S. hikes) but then there is an expected appreciation.
+In AEs, both shocks work as expected, the exchange rate depreciates when the dollar appreciates (or when the U.S. hikes) but then there is an expected appreciation.

 Results are robust when adding an additional set of global controls as in Obstfeld and Zhou (2022).
-In particular, in specification (1) we add the contemporaneous and four lags of the oil price index, and median country trade balance, while in specification (2) we also include the twelve-month U.S. Treasury rate.
+In particular, in specification (1), we add the contemporaneous and four lags of the oil price index, and median country trade balance, while in specification (2), we also include the twelve-month U.S. Treasury rate.
 We show these robustness results in the Appendix.